 Pets: Pets are allowed in the park, but only in designated day-use picnic areas, campgrounds, and on the Loop Trail (not on any other trail) and they must be kept on a leash 6 feet long or shorter.

 Accessibility: Many areas of the park are not wheelchair accessible with rough, uneven ground and or stairs.
-Please visit their website, or contact Enchanted Rock directly for more information.
+Please visit the Enchanted Rock State Natural Area website, or contact them directly for more information.

 Contributed by Alisha McDarris.